-Although assault & battery are associated with one-another, there are separate laws against each offense.
-In many cases, however, both assault and battery charges are levied because they are meant to address the progression of a violent situation.
-Assault occurs when a person makes threats of force or attempts to cause injury in another person.
-Battery is the progression of this event, and occurs when a person actually causes an injury in another.
-Because so much of an assault or battery charge relies on victim accusations and eye-witness accounts, it can be very difficult for a prosecutor to be successful.
+Because so much of a charge relies on victim accusations and eyewitnesses, it can be difficult for a prosecutor to be successful.
 However, a skilled attorney from Okabe & Haushalter may find a measure of success in utilizing a variety of strategies to minimize or eliminate charges entirely.

-Assault and battery charges are difficult to prosecute because the legitimacy of the case depends on unstable factors like the victims' motivation or the inability of a witness to accurately recall the event.
-The criminal defense law firm of Okabe & Haushalter has worked for years to provide clients throughout San Francisco with the kind of high-quality representation necessary to turn back assault and battery charges.
-Our firm will work hard to prove your innocence, and we will not shy away from courtroom challenges as we pursue the most favorable outcome possible.
+Assault and battery charges are difficult to prosecute because the legitimacy of the case depends on unstable factors like the victims’ motivation or the inability of a witness to accurately recall the event.
+Okabe & Haushalter has worked for years to provide clients throughout San Francisco with the high-quality representation that is necessary to turn back assault and battery charges.
+Our firm can work hard to prove your innocence and will not shy away from a courtroom challenge.